-Definition: An exclusive agency listing is similar to an open listing, except the major difference is the broker will represent the seller.
-The seller may still reserves the right to sell the property herself and, in that case, not pay a commission.
+An exclusive agency listing is similar to an open listing, except the major difference is the broker will represent the seller.
+The seller may still reserve the right to sell the property herself and, in that case, not pay a commission.
 The broker is free to cooperate with another brokerage, meaning the second brokerage could bring an able buyer whose offer the seller accepts.
 Typically, the broker is paid a listing commission that is shared with the selling broker, so the seller pays both sides of the commission (listing and selling).

-Why Would an Owner Agree to an Exclusive Agency Listing?
+Why an Owner Would Agree to an Exclusive Agency Listing

 The exclusive agency listing is used sometimes as a compromise.
 This is for the potential For Sale by Owner (FSBO) seller who says she wants to sell her home herself but if she were to hire a real estate agent, why, she would hire, say, the Super Duper Realty Brokerage.
 The reason Super Duper Realty Brokerage would entertain such a listing is because it might be better than no listing at all, plus, there is the huge possibility that the seller will not sell the home herself as a For Sale by Owner.